merichan918/sparkpoint-whitepaper/WHITEPAPER.md

 SparkPlay is an application and gaming store of the SparkPoint Ecosystem which will primarily use SparkPoint Token as its game and store currency.
 Games and application which will provide rewards with real world value to users and gamers.
 With SparkPlay, mobile spenders and gamers will earn rewards while they enjoy.

 Unlike the traditional gaming application in the market, games launched in SparkPlay is integrated with Blockchain technology.
-All in-app purchases like chips, gems, diamonds and coins will be made possible by SPRK and all game credits they won and earned while playing can later be converted to SPRK and cashed-out as fiat as return of their investment on the game.
+All in-app purchases like chips, gems, diamonds and coins will be made possible by SRK and all game credits they won and earned while playing can later be converted to SRK and cashed-out as fiat as return of their investment on the game.

 Cryptogames are the solution to consumers’ boredom and loss of money due to in-app purchases without real world value.
 Users will also be able to earn rewards by levelling-up, winning games and by trading items in the platform.